APickledWalrus/.github/CONTRIBUTING.md

 While we cannot implement every suggestion, we still love to hear your ideas.
 Typically, suggestions may be posted in a project repository's `Issues` tab, using the `Suggestion` form.

+Before posting a suggestion, make sure that the suggestion is not already implemented.
+Additionally, review the open suggestions to ensure that your idea is not covered by an existing suggestion.

 ## Pull Requests

 We greatly appreciate code contributions to our projects, but there are guidelines on how they should be.